waterfront view of boats and colouful buildings

 2. Implementation Plan: Plan execution, identify timeline/priorities, inform or establish governance.

-Activities to ensure outreach and engagement include:
+Activities to ensure outreach and engagement included:

 • UNESCO site briefings and assessments.